-The role of the Craniofacial Anomalies Research Center is to understand the molecular mechanisms of genes and gene interactions that contribute to craniofacial anomalies and birth defects.
+The role of the Craniofacial Anomalies Research Center is to understand the molecular mechanisms of genes and gene interactions that contribute to craniofacial/dental anomalies and birth defects.
 These genetic defects arise from inherited and somatic gene mutations due to environmental effects.
 The center researchers use mouse, ferret and zebrafish models, human genetic material, cell lines, and molecular/biochemistry approaches to understand gene function.
 With the advent of human genome sequencing and the decreasing costs of genomic analyses, it has become somewhat more efficient to identify genetic defects associated with human genetic defects and diseases.
 The use of these genetic screening approaches provides invaluable data and resources in the search for new genes involved in human craniofacial development and associated anomalies.
 The center collaborators reside in the Carver College of Medicine, and the Colleges of Dentistry, Pharmacy, and Public Health.

 Craniofacial Clinical Research

 For more than two decades, the College of Dentistry has offered outpatient research support for National Institutes of Health, Food and Drug Administration, and related federally supported research grants.
 Protocol-based studies are performed by faculty scientists and supported by oral health care industries.
 Scientists also engage in translational research that involves laboratory-to-clinical-research outcomes.
 College of Dentistry faculty use new technology to improve dental procedures and provide state-of-the-art methods to obtain the best outcomes for patients.
-A new biorepository program helps researchers understand the causes of dental and oral diseases and genetic anomalies.
-It will benefit Iowans by the potential diagnoses of diseases and their effects and provide new, improved patient treatment.
+A biorepository program helps researchers understand the causes of dental and oral diseases and genetic anomalies.
+It benefits Iowans by the potential diagnoses of diseases and their effects and provides new, improved patient treatment.

 Through integrated research, education, and clinical programs, craniofacial clinical research facilitates the development of implants and their use as a therapeutic modality in dentistry.
 The program also integrates basic and clinical research with technology transfer to the clinical setting, enhancing predoctoral, postgraduate, and continuing education and expanding treatment options available to patients served by the college.
 Craniofacial Clinical Research also provides vital coordination of dental specialties that participate in this treatment modality.